 We know that just because you have been accused of a crime, it doesn't mean that you deserve to be treated like a criminal!
 The prosecution still has to build a convincing case against you and establish that you are guilty beyond a reasonable doubt.
 This is a high standard, and our criminal lawyers in Atlanta are skilled in creating gaps in their arguments and creating uncertainty in the minds of the judge or jury.
 Our priorities are to protect your freedom, keep you out of jail, and make sure you can get back to your life.
 The stakes couldn't be higher than when you face a criminal charge.
 That is why you should be wise in selecting the best criminal defense attorney in Georgia with the right experience, knowledge, and background in resolving cases just like yours.

 What Sets Us Apart as Atlanta Criminal Lawyers

-There are hundreds of good criminal lawyers in Atlanta, but you need the best if charged with a crime.
+There are hundreds of competent criminal lawyers in Atlanta, but you need the best if charged with a crime.
 Our attorneys at Lawson and Berry act fast, every day of the week.
 If you or someone you love is in jail or has been charged with a crime, call us now.
 In all likelihood, we have seen your situation many, many times before.
 However, this does not mean we approach it the same way.
 We understand that every case is different, and we will take the time to thoroughly investigate your case.
 We will spend time listening to your side of the story and finding the evidence to help support it.
 Whether it is visiting the scene of the incident, interviewing witnesses, consulting doctors, we are willing to do whatever it takes to achieve the best result in your case.